akretion/docky-odoo-template-shared/README.md

 # Basic Odoo project template used by [docky](https://github.com/akretion/docky)

-This repo contains all the basic files needed to create an Odoo project from scratch using the [docky](https://github.com/akretion/docky) and [ak](https://github.com/akretion/ak) command-line tools developed by [Akretion](https://akretion.com).
+This repo contains all the basic files needed to create an Odoo project from scratch using [ak](https://github.com/akretion/ak) command-line tool developed by [Akretion](https://akretion.com).

-To start a new Odoo project, you don't need to download this repo anymore :
+To start a new Odoo project, you don't need to download this repo.

 1. First install to [docky](https://github.com/akretion/docky) (version > 8.0.0), [copier](https://github.com/copier-org/copier) and [ak](https://github.com/akretion/ak)